Tomentos/JTT_Tutorials/README.md

 The most imortant thing when it comes to commits are the IDs.
 Everytime you need to work with a past commit, you need to provide the ID of the commit.
 However, you only ever need the first few symbols of the ID.
 So in this case `dcd507c6` is sufficient.

 Now checking out this commit works the same way as checking out a tag would, except that you just use this above ID as a replacement for the name; like this: `git checkout dcd507c6`.

+Now you have basically travelled back in time to visit a previous state of your project.
+You can even change these previous things, I do not however, recommend that you do that just yet.
+If you want to edit your past commits, you should learn how to branch your project first, just to avoid things getting messy.

+To return to the latest point in your project, you can use `git checkout master`.

+## That's all folks

+It may not be everything that Git has to offer, but I would consider commits, tags and checkouts to be the bare basics of it.

+I hope this tutorial helped you a bit with getting to learn Git, use Git and stepping up your coding with Git.
+If this tutorial does well enough, and the request for it is there, I will gladly make another one where I teach about things like branches, merges, stashing, pulling and pushing your code.

+### Bonus
+This entire doc has been written in markdown using VSCode.
+So it would be a shame not to use this documentation itself on a live example on how to use Git!
+This documentation and all files associated with it will be made available on [my GitHub Page](https://github.com/tomentos).
+I did this so you can browse this project yourself and explore all the commits that I made while writing it.
+This ways you get a live example on how to use them and what they are useful for.

+If you still have any question, don't hesitate to ask and I will be glad to help!